MailTape/MailTape-v1/_posts/2016-02-07-Clea-Vincent.md

 curator: Maxime
 ---

 <p id="introduction">Salut! comment ça va?
-Bien ou bien ?
+Bien ou bien?
 Yes, this morning we gonna speak in french, or rather speak in english about the revival of French pop.
 The new waves of bands who sing mostly in french.
 A things that french pop singers had almost forget to.
 It's not a patriotic phenomenon but a strong desire to open the gates with a language that we control more than all others.
-I began to dive in this musical revolution when I listen Cléa Vincent for the first time.
+I began to dive in this musical revolution when I saw Cléa Vincent in concert for the first time, what a souvenir!
 And now there are plenty of references who I treasure. </p>

 # My new queen of French pop

 For this new generation, to sing in french wasn't a choice but a deep desire, almost an evidence.
 Artists like Clea Vincent write their songs, inspired by the golden age of French pop, the 80's.
 Their songs resonate in the hearts of French youth.
 I think that is the formula : singing in french resonate in present French Youth.

 Clea Vincent's songs are falsely naive and full of metaphors.
 Flippant exquisite poetry.
-It's not innocent that she chosen a song from "Les Beaux Gosses" (_Flairs - Bus_), this movie is a part of our new cultural pantheon.
+It's not innocent that she chose a song from "Les Beaux Gosses" (_Flairs - Bus_), this movie is a part of our new cultural pantheon.
 I think it's just the beginning.
 It takes time to uninhibite our generation to considered a new way to make pop in french.
 But now, I expect a huge tsunami of greats bands who gonna reshape our pop in french.

 # La délicieuse séléction de Clea Vincent